 Skip to Content

 Entry requirements for the Postgraduate Diploma in Educational and Developmental Psychology (the Internship) are detailed on the regulations button.
 All applicants must make an online Selected Entry application and be selected onto the programme.
-The closing date for applications is 4 October 2018 for the 2019 intake.
+The closing date for applications for new students is 3 October and 11 January for returning students.

 Further details of these requirements can be found below.